LanLi2017/yw-idcc-17/README.md

 1. The following free software are required in order to run  this demo.

   * **Java**: please install Java SE Development Kit 8 by navigating to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html  to view JDK dowloads.
 Accept all default installation configuration.
 Please confirm if Java is available by typing the command below.
-If not, please locate the directory containing the JDK executables (`C:\Program Files\Java\jdk1.8.0_121\bin`) and add the direcoty containing the JDL executables to my Windows `path` variable.
+If not, please locate the directory containing the JDK executables (`C:\Program Files\Java\jdk1.8.0_121\bin`) and add the direcoty containing the JDK executables to my Windows `path` variable.

 	```sh
 	   C:\Users\tmcphill> java -version